Ayeta Anne Wangusa

-Ayeta Anne Wangusa (born Kampala, Uganda, 9 September 1971) is a Ugandan writer and activist.
+Ayeta Anne Wangusa (born 9 September 1971) is a Ugandan writer and activist.

 A founding member (1995) of FEMRITE, the Uganda Women Writers Association, Wangusa first achieved broader recognition in literary circles for her novel Memoirs of a Mother (1998).
 She was also a founding member (2009) of the African Writers Trust, currently (as of 2018) serving on the advisory board.
 She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 In addition to her literary career, which includes having co=edited with Violet BarungiTears of Hope: A Collection of Short Stories by Ugandan Rural Women (2002), Wangusa has had a parallel career in social development, governance, and women's rights.

 Professional activities

 Since July 2009, Wangusa has worked with SNV - Netherlands Development Organization in Tanzania as Governance Advisor (Media) for the Public Accountability Tanzania Initiative.
 Previously, she worked with SNV in Tanzania as Civil Society Strengthening advisor, July 2006 to July 2009.

 From October 2004 to March 2006, Wangusa served as Project Officer Development and Implementation, Open Knowledge Network, with the African Medical and Research Foundation (AMREF) in Tanzania.

 From December 1996 to December 2003, Wangusa worked with New Vision Printing and Publishing Corporation, Uganda, as a features sub-editor, and in August – December 1996, she served as books editor with Fountain Publishers Ltd, Uganda.